Use cURL Integration With Artifactory

 🚧

 Verbose mode prints your full Bearer token in plaintext in the authorization: request header line.
-Do not share terminal output, screenshots, or CI logs captured with -v — doing so will expose your live access token.
+Do not share terminal output, screenshots, or continuous integration (CI) logs captured with -v.
+Doing so exposes your live access token.
 If you have already shared verbose output, revoke and rotate the token immediately in the JFrog Platform UI under User Management > Access Tokens.

 Note

-When using -v with GET requests, omit -XGET since curl infers GET as the default method.
-Explicitly passing -XGET causes curl to print: "Note: Unnecessary use of -X or --request, GET is already inferred."
+When you use -v with GET requests, omit -XGET because curl infers GET as the default method.
+Explicitly passing -XGET causes curl to print "Note: Unnecessary use of -X or --request, GET is already inferred."

 1. Run: